Rarity of extremal edges in random surfaces and other theoretical applications of cluster algorithms: Cluster algorithms and reflection transformations

-In all the examples above, the functions $h_{\{v,w\}}$ were chosen the same for all $\{v,w\}\in E$.
-We point out that non-homogeneous setups may arise even in the investigation of homogeneous models, as in the discussion at the end of Section~\ref{sec:monotonicity_of_pair_correlations}.
+In most of the discussion above, the functions $h_{(v,w)}$ were chosen the same for all $(v,w)\in \vec{E}$.
+We point out that non-homogeneous setups, with $h_{(v,w)}$ depending on $(v,w)$, may arise even in the investigation of homogeneous models, as in the discussion at the end of Section~\ref{sec:monotonicity_of_pair_correlations}.
+The use of non-homogeneous $(\lambda_v)$ may also be natural in some, otherwise homogeneous, contexts.
+For instance, the height function of the dimer model on the triangular lattice has the modulo $3$ of the heights fixed on each of the three sub-lattices, and this restriction may be imposed with a suitable choice of $(\lambda_v)$ (or, alternatively, with a suitable choice of $(h_{(v,w)})$).

 The usefulness of the above discussion is demonstrated in the next sections where we prove our main theorems, with the proofs in Section~\ref{sec:sublevel_set_connectivity} and Section~\ref{sec:monotonicity_of_pair_correlations} being particularly short.